natenka/pyneng-book-en/docs/source/book/04_data_structures/5_lists.rst

     In [15]: list3
     Out[15]: ['test', 20, 4.0, 'word']

 You can also create a list of lists.
-As in a regular list you can refer to items in the nested lists:
+As in a regular list you can refer to items in nested lists:

 .. code:: python